Round-off error: IEEE standard

 In the IEEE standard the base is binary, i.e. $\beta = 2$, and normalization is used.
-The IEEE standard stores the sign, exponent, and mantissa in separate fields of a floating point word, each of which has a fixed width (number of bits).
+The IEEE standard stores the sign, exponent, and significand in separate fields of a floating point word, each of which has a fixed width (number of bits).
 The two most commonly used levels of precision for floating-point numbers are single precision and double precision.

 Machine epsilon

 Machine epsilon can be used to measure the level of roundoff error in the floating-point number system.
 Here are two different definitions.